 (2) if the Debtor is an individual, a Statement of Social Security Number (Official Form 121);

-(4) uploaded creditor information necessary to provide proper notice to all scheduled creditors or, if filed non-electronically, the CD, diskette, DVD, flash drive, or other acceptable medium required by S.D.Ind.
+(4) uploaded creditor information necessary to provide proper notice to all scheduled creditors or, if filed non-electronically, creditor information in a form required by S.D.Ind.
 B-1007-1(b); and

-(5) in a Chapter 11 case, the list of the twenty largest unsecured creditors and a list of creditors who have or claim to have a secured claim.
+(5) in a Chapter 11 case, the list of the 20 largest unsecured creditors and a list of creditors who have or claim to have a secured claim.

 Failure to submit the above required items at the time of filing or within 7 days thereafter may result in dismissal of the case under S.D.
 Ind.
 B-1017-1(b).
 A request for an extension of time to file the other documents required by this rule shall comply with Fed.R.Bankr.P.
 1007.

 For cases filed non-electronically, the filing party shall comply with the filing requirements in S.D.Ind.
 B-5005-1(c).